Doctor insights on:

-I have overbite problem. now my age is 23. how long I need to wear braces to correct them? please suggest me.
+I have overbite problem.
+Now my age is 23. how long I need to wear braces to correct them?
+Please suggest me.

 Usually yes: Your teeth have adapted to your jaw malrelationships.
 Repositioning the jaws does not keen that the teeth will automatically fit properly.
 See an Oral Surgeon and an Orthodontist for help evaluating your malocclusion. ...Read more

 When I was younger, I had to wear head gear and braces to correct my overbite/overjet.
 My frnt teeth have since shifted forward.
 Will Visalign correct?

 - Talk to a doctor online

 - Can you fix an overbite without braces?